CNES/DOI-server/server/src/site/markdown/architecture.md

 > > - The user fills the landing page field.
 > > - The user click on **Create DOI**
 > > - The doiCreation.html page send the XML metadata and the token to MDS application
-> > - MDS application authentifies the user by the token
+> > - MDS application authenticates the user by the token
 > > - MDS application checks if the user is allowed to create the DOI for this project
 > > - MDS application sends the XML metadata to MDS Datacite
 > > - MDS refuses the metadata